“Every good home needs a solid foundation.” -Maggie Doyne

 The Kopila Valley Children’s Home is all that the word “home” implies: cozy, warm, bright, cheerful.
 We don’t use the word “orphanage” around Kopila.
 Like any other house and any other family, we are brothers and sisters, mother and children.

 Kopila is currently home to over 45 beautiful, happy and thriving children.
-Our family ranges in age from 1-19 and is under the care and guardianship of Maggie, Kopila Valley and a loving team of aunties and uncles.
+Our children range in age and are under the care and guardianship of Maggie, Kopila Valley and a loving team of aunties and uncles.
 Step inside:

 - First story for the family room and boys' bedrooms, plus the kitchen and storage room.